82nd Field Artillery Regiment: 2nd Battalion

 Elements of the 82nd Field Artillery Regiment deployed to Iraq.
-To support the 2nd Battalion, 5th Cavalry Regiment of the 1st Cavalry Division in the Al Thawra District of Baghdad, Charlie Battery began conducting dismounted foot patrols in an area the soldiers call "Squaretown".
+To support the 2nd Battalion, 5th Cavalry Regiment of the 1st Cavalry Division in the Al Thawra District of Baghdad, C Battery began conducting dismounted foot patrols in an area the soldiers called "Squaretown".
 From Squaretown, insurgent forces launched mortar attacks and the soldiers were concerned about weapons being transported through the area near the outskirts of Camp War Eagle.

-Most of the soldiers of 2-82 Field Artillery are located on Camp Steel Dragon in the Green Zone.
-Many of the fire supporters are in different camps.
-The 2-82 Field Artillery fire supporters attached within the Grey Wolf Brigade Combat Team are serving at 3rd Brigade Headquarters, with Task Force 3-8 Cavalry, and with Task Force 1-9 Cavalry.
-Task Force 2-7 Cavalry and their fire supporters are serving with the 39th Brigade Combat Team at Camp Cooke in Taji.
-The soldiers of C Battery and the COLT Platoon are attached to Colonel Lanza's 5th BCT and are located on Camp Falcon on the south side of Baghdad.
-The rest of the 2-82 Field Artillery soldiers, along with nearly 100 soldiers of B Company, 1-160 Infantry, belong to Task Force Steel Dragon.
+Most of the soldiers of 2-82 Field Artillery were located on Camp Steel Dragon in the Green Zone.
+Many of the fire supporters were in different camps.
+The 2-82 Field Artillery fire supporters attached within the Grey Wolf Brigade Combat Team served at 3rd Brigade Headquarters, with Task Force 3-8 Cavalry, and with Task Force 1-9 Cavalry.
+Task Force 2-7 Cavalry and their fire supporters served with the 39th Brigade Combat Team at Camp Cooke in Taji.
+The soldiers of C Battery and the COLT Platoon were attached to Colonel Lanza's 5th BCT, located on Camp Falcon on the south side of Baghdad.
+The rest of the 2-82 Field Artillery soldiers, along with nearly 100 soldiers of B Company, 1-160 Infantry, belonged to Task Force Steel Dragon.